digitalsleuth/windexter/README.md

-# windexter
+# Windexter
-A Windows Search Index tool for SQLite versions
+A Windows Search Index tool for SQLite and ESE DB versions